mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 }
 ```

-this is bad because it passes the address of variable `t`, which is in a shared memory space and visible to all threads. as the loop iterates, the value of this memory locatiob changes, possibly before the created threads have a chance to read it. if we had instead declared `t` inside the loop, it would be safe.
+this is bad because it passes the address of variable `t`, which is in a shared memory space and visible to all threads. as the loop iterates, the value of this memory location changes, possibly before the created threads have a chance to read it. if we had instead declared `t` inside the loop, it would be safe.

 ### joining and detaching threads